What If Your Loops Were Just Faster?

 }

-The structure: a scalar for j iterates rows.
-Inside it, go for i := range width is the SPMD loop – each lane computes a different x coordinate in parallel, all sharing the same y.
-The kernel mandelSPMD is an SPMD function (it takes varying parameters); the compiler can generate SIMD instruction transparently thanks to the developer expressing the data parallelism.
+A scalar for j walks rows.
+Inside it, go for i := range width is the SPMD loop – each lane handles a different x coordinate in parallel, all sharing the same y.
+The kernel mandelSPMD takes varying parameters and the compiler generates SIMD instructions from them transparently.

-The break inside a varying if is the interesting part.
-Each lane breaks independently – when a pixel diverges, its lane goes inactive while the others keep iterating.
+The break inside a varying if is where it gets interesting.
+Each lane breaks independently – when a pixel diverges that lane goes inactive while the others keep going.
 The compiler turns this into per-lane mask tracking: no branches, just predicated execution.

 go for is to data parallelism what go func is to control flow parallelism.